 By applying good Enterprise Architecture principles, the HSPC Roadmap builds upon strategic planning and business transformation practices to elaborate the future-state vision and depict the path the HSPC community has chosen to achieve it.
-It provides an “at a glance” view of the principal activities underway within HSPC, and establishes the basis for business case for onboarding new members and resources to contribute to key activities needed for the industry.
+It provides an “at a glance” view of the principal activities underway within HSPC, and establishes the basis for a business case for onboarding new members and resources to contribute to key activities needed for the industry.

 By applying good Enterprise Architecture principles, the HSPC Roadmap builds upon strategic planning and business transformation practices to elaborate the future-state vision and depict the path the HSPC community has chosen to achieve it.
 It provides an “at a glance” view of the principal activities underway within HSPC, and establishes the basis for business case for onboarding new members and resources to contribute to key activities needed for the industry.

-The Roadmap helps to focus the membership on the important by taking into account the interrelationships among activities.
-Any one organization can (and does) undertake specific projects to achieve their intended purpose, but rarely do those efforts have an amplified effect of changing the industry.
-Through the strength of community and the reach of the HSPC organization, there is an economy-of-scale impact, building on prior work and fostering sharing, co-investment, and encouraging a broader adoption that would be achieved otherwise.

 In our community experience, the HIT industry is very much in need of a cohesive vision of the future, and the HSPC Roadmap serves both to help define such a vision, and articulate the path to realize it.

 What this Roadmap is (and isn’t)